nikitazhuro/Zhuro-shop-client/README.md

 ## How to start:

-1. Clone server and client repositories,
+1. Clone server and client repositories (serverRep - [https://github.com/nikitazhuro/Zhuro-shop-server](https://github.com/nikitazhuro/Zhuro-shop-server)),
 2. Install all dependencies in server and client directories with: `npm i`,
 3. To start server you must create .env file and put next parameters:
    - PORT,